One of the main advantages of using WordPress is that you don’t need to mess with code to build a successful online presence.

 The step-by-step tutorial below shows you how to use Insert HTML Snippet.

-Adding Code To Your Posts – Tutorial
+Inserting Code Snippets Into Your Pages And Posts – Step-By-Step Tutorial

 Activate the plugin …

-(XYZ Html menu)
+(XYZ HTML plugin menu)

 To create a new code snippet, click on XYZ Html > HTML Snippets …